App store: Smartphone app stores

-In September 2003 Danger Inc. released an over-the-air update for T-Mobile Sidekick devices which included a new catalog application called Download Fun, also known as the Catalog or Premium Download Manager(PDM).
-This was one of the first notable app stores on a smartphone with a framework similar to what we see today with the Apple App Store.
+In September 2003, Danger Inc. released an over-the-air update for T-Mobile Sidekick devices which included a new catalog application called Download Fun, also known as the Catalog or Premium Download Manager(PDM).
+This was one of the first modern app stores on a smartphone with a framework similar to what we see today with the other App Stores.
 The Download Fun catalog allowed users to download ringtones and applications directly to their device and be billed through their wireless carrier.
 Third party developers could develop native Java based applications using Danger's free SDK and submit them for distribution in the Catalog.

-In October 2003 Handango introduced an on-device app store for finding, installing and buying software for Sony Ericsson P800 and P900 devices.
+In October 2003, Handango introduced an on-device app store for finding, installing and buying software for Sony Ericsson P800 and P900 devices.
 App download and purchasing are completed directly on the device so sync with a computer is not necessary.
 Description, rating and screenshot are available for any app.

-In 2006 Nokia introduced Nokia Catalogs, later known as Nokia Download!, for Symbian smartphones which had access to downloadable apps—originally via third-parties like Handango or Jamba! but from mid-2006 Nokia were offering their own content via the Nokia Content Discoverer.
+In 2006, Nokia introduced Nokia Catalogs, later known as Nokia Download!, for Symbian smartphones which had access to downloadable apps—originally via third-parties like Handango or Jamba! but from mid-2006 Nokia were offering their own content via the Nokia Content Discoverer.

 Apple released iPhone OS 2.0 in July 2008 for the iPhone, together with the App Store, officially introducing third-party app development and distribution to the platform.
 The service allows users to purchase and download new apps for their device through either the App Store on the device, or through the iTunes Store on the iTunes desktop software.
-While Apple has been criticized by some for how it operates the App Store, it has been a major financial success for the company.
-The popularity of Apple's App Store led to the rise of the generic term "app store", as well as the introduction of equivalent marketplaces by competing mobile operating systems: the Android Market (later renamed to Google Play) launched alongside the release of the first Android smartphone (the HTC Dream) in September 2008, BlackBerry's App World launched in April 2009, as well as Nokia's Ovi Store and Microsoft's Windows Marketplace for Mobile both launching that year.
+While Apple has been criticised by some for how it operates the App Store, it has been a major financial success for the company.
+The popularity of Apple's App Store led to the rise of the generic term "app store", as well as the introduction of equivalent marketplaces by competing mobile operating systems: the Android Market (later renamed to Google Play) launched alongside the release of the first Android smartphone (the HTC Dream) in September 2008, BlackBerry's App World launched in April 2009, as well as Nokia's Ovi Store, Microsoft's Windows Marketplace for Mobile, Palm's App Catalog and Samsung's Samsung Apps all launching that year.